 Founded in 2009, SendGrid is a cloud-based email service responsible for sending billions of emails for some of the best and brightest companies in the world.
 They moved to Pantheon for better development workflows and freedom from infrastructure management, seeing immediate and long-term improvements for all.

 Pantheon has such a great platform for doing dev, test and staging in parallel.
 Staging for WordPress has been a long-standing issue, a difficult problem to solve.
 When I got into Pantheon’s environment, it was so natural.
 It really nailed that core issue for us.

-The ops team ended up splitting time between the two, with marketing frequently at the back of the queue.
+The engineering team ended up splitting time between the two, with marketing frequently at the back of the queue.
 “We felt like we were constantly burdening our ops and product engineering teams to ask for assistance,” says User Experience Leader Katrina Lindholm.
 If something went wrong with deploying a feature or changing content, a fix could take hours or days.

 The team at SendGrid didn’t want to make a major infrastructure decision lightly.
 They pulled in stakeholders from across the company, including those with the most technical experience.
 In the final analysis, the workflow on Pantheon was a deciding factor.
-The team saw an opportunity to create a stable environment for multiple content editors, eliminating a content bottleneck at the same time they improved the infrastructure.
+The team saw an opportunity to create a stable environment for multiple content editors, eliminating a content bottleneck at the same time they improved infrastructure.

 The team was prepared to deal with issues when the site went live.
 But the migration and launch were remarkably easy.

-We had a War Room ready on launch day.
+We had a war room ready on launch day.
 Then we pushed the button...and there was no war.
 It was seamless.

 —Nathan Jacobson, Web Developer, SendGrid